Convoys off shipping at Dover attacked.

 Main Activity:

-Around 1300 hours, nine Ju 87 Stuka dive-bombers from III/StG 2, escorted by seventeen Bf 109s from I/JG 27, were despatched to attack the convoy codenamed BOSOM off Swanage.
-They were met by three Hurricanes from No. 238 Squadron and three Spitfires from No. 152 Squadron.
-In the ensuing combat, two Bf 109s from 3./JG 27 were shot down for the loss of two British fighters.
-No ships were sunk.
+At approximately 1300 hours, nine Ju 87 Stuka dive-bombers from III/StG 2, escorted by seventeen Bf 109s from I/JG 27, launched an attack on the convoy codenamed BOSOM off Swanage.
+The raid was intercepted by three Hurricanes from No. 238 Squadron and three Spitfires from No. 152 Squadron.
+In the ensuing dogfight, two Bf 109s from 3./JG 27 were shot down, but the RAF suffered the loss of two fighters.
+Despite the intense action, the convoy escaped without any ships being sunk.

-At 1600 hours, twelve Hurricanes of No. 501 Squadron were despatched to the same area, meeting a number of Bf 109s from 1./JG 27.
-Both sides lost an aircraft during the engagement.
+Later, at 1600 hours, twelve Hurricanes from No. 501 Squadron were dispatched to the same area and encountered several Bf 109s from 1./JG 27.
+In the engagement, both sides lost a single aircraft.

-At 1740 hours, Ju 87 Stukas of II/StG 1, escorted by Bf 110s from 2./ErprGr 210 and Bf 109s from JG 51, approached BOSOM off Dover.
-They were intercepted by Hurricanes and Spitfires from Nos.
-32, 65, and 610 Squadrons.
-Two Bf 109s were shot down and four Stukas were badly damaged with two crash-landing in France.
-Two Hurricanes and a Spitfire were also lost.
-The steamer Pulborough (860-tons) was sunk and the British destroyer HMS Brazen was badly damaged.
+By 1740 hours, Ju 87 Stukas from II/StG 1, escorted by Bf 110s from 2./ErprGr 210 and Bf 109s from JG 51, approached BOSOM near Dover.
+Hurricanes and Spitfires from Nos.
+32, 65, and 610 Squadrons intercepted the formation.
+The RAF managed to shoot down two Bf 109s and inflicted severe damage on four Stukas, two of which crash-landed in France.
+However, the British also incurred losses, with two Hurricanes and one Spitfire failing to return.
+During the attack, the steamer Pulborough (860 tons) was sunk, and the British destroyer HMS Brazen suffered severe damage, requiring extensive repairs.

 German Losses